 It is cost effective

 Compared to the cost of clearing out a clogged sewer line, fixing damage caused by a backed-up sewer or replacing your damaged grease trap, it costs you nothing to clean your grease trap.
-Cleaning your grease trap regularly ensures your restaurant’s operations are never interrupted.
+Cleaning your grease trap regularly and flushing out the incoming lines with hydro jetting ensures your restaurant’s operations are never interrupted.

 Protects the environment